fredhopp/flip-flop-prompter/README.md

 ### **Adding Snippets**
 1. Create JSON files in the user snippets directory
 2. Follow the snippet format (see existing files)
-3. Use the "Reload Snippets" menu option
+3. Use Tools → Reload Snippets to load new snippets without restarting
-4. Snippets are automatically categorized by field and rating
+4. Snippets are automatically categorized by field and family

 ## 🤝 Contributing